 BMEcat

-- Special features: It supports the entire procurement process and can provide logistical data such as product dimensions, delivery times and Transfer dangerous goods information.
+- Particularities: It supports the entire procurement process and can transmit logistical data such as product dimensions, delivery times, and hazardous material information.

 - More information: BMEcat on Wikipedia